cloud66/help-old/_posts/building-your-stack/stack-definition.md

 Depending on your configuration, your application will act differently in each environment.
 For example, a Ruby on Rails application has a directory in `config/environments` that contains settings for each environment.

-With the exception of _development_, there is no difference between these environments when it comes to features and supported tools apart from what you define in your code.
-Development environments are free of charge on Cloud 66, and are restricted in the following regards:
+There is no difference between these environments when it comes to features and supported tools apart from what you define in your code.

-* Database backups are disabled for development stacks
-* Development stacks don't support load balancing or scaling of frontend, background processes or database replication

 <hr>

 <h2 id="stackscore">What is StackScore?</h2>